brendenwest/it122/readme.rst

 - Single-page-application (SPA) design with React
 - Deploying to a public web server

 Each Monday, you'll be given an assignment to test what you've picked up on that week's topic.
-Assignments are due by the start of class on the following Monday.
+Assignments are due by the end-of-day Sunday of that week.
 These assignments allow me to evaluate your progress and build on each other toward a completed final project.

 As such, most of your grade will come from turning in assignments on time and showing that you tried to solve it using your own original work.
 Your homework should be completely your own: plagiarism and late submissions may incur a grade penalty.

 Homework assignments should be submitted in Canvas as links to your  github.com repository.
 You should use a single repository and branch throughout the course, with clear a 'commit' message for each assignment completion.

 90% of your grade will come from homework and 10% from quizzes.

 **Reference**